Yelp/ezio/README.md

 EZIO runs on Python 2.6 only (although eventually it should run on 2.5 as well).

+You may need to set your PYTHONPATH to include the root of the EZIO checkout.

 Compile `simple.tmpl` to `simple.so`:

     bin/ezio tools/templates/simple.tmpl